USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/unix.md

 * `chmod u=rwx, g=rx,o=` : user full, group read/execute, others none
 * `chmod +x script.sh` : add execute permission

-To change ownership, we use the command `chown`

-* `sudo chown username file1.txt` - changes owner to username

 {% include alert class="question" title="You try" content="1.
 Make a file readable and writable only by you
 2. Remove write access from group and others" %}